 Bezel settings provide a secure and stylish design for engagement rings.
-From a beautiful Round Cut to a stunning Princess Cut in white gold, plenty of designs are available.
+From a beautiful Round Cut like this one from Blue Nile to a stunning Princess Cut in white gold like this one on Brian Gavin, plenty of designs are available.
 Review the pros and cons of a bezel setting to see if it’s right for you.
 Also, check out our tips on how to choose a perfect ring.

 Most importantly, we recommend purchasing an engagement ring from a reputable vendor like Blue Nile, James Allen or Brian Gavin Diamonds.
 You’ll receive the best value for the best price, and end up with a beautiful engagement ring that will be cherished for years to come.

 Jump To Section

 Modern and durable, bezel settings are a popular option for engagement rings.
 A bezel setting is a type of ring that holds the diamond inside a custom-made thin metal rim that surrounds the outside of the stone, keeping it secure and protected while showing off its beauty.

 Unlike prong settings, which are quite delicate and expose the sides of the diamond, a bezel setting completely encircles the stone and holds it securely in place.
 This offers protection for the center diamond while giving the ring a sleek, modern appearance.

 Bezel settings are available in a variety of styles, from elegant solitaire rings to settings that feature pavé, halo or side-stone diamonds.
 Some feature intricate design features, such as beaded, half-bezel and vine-like patterns.